 Some years back I was in my garage working on a fish. … Continue reading

 On any given Wednesday night at Faith Center, you will find a group of millenials breaking the stereotype; 18 to 30 year olds sharing life and the Bible.
-It’s a rare sighting for the modern church, in a time where only 2 in 10 Americans under 30 believe attending a church is worthwhile.
+It’s a rare sighting for the modern church, in a time where only two in ten Americans under 30 believe attending a church is worthwhile.

 But despite the odds, this Young Adults group keeps growing.